ThePalaceProject/architectural-decisions/README.md

 - *In development* - Developed in a draft PR.
 - *Proposal* - Feedback is gathered on the pull request.
 Once the PR is approved, it can be merged by its author.
 - *Active* - An ADR that has been merged into the `main` branch.
-- *Superceded* - A new ADR is accepted to replace the old one, and the superceded ADR is linked to the new ADR.
+- *Superceded* - A new ADR is accepted to replace the old one and the superceded ADR is linked to the new ADR.

 A PR can be created to modify an existing ADR to clarify meaning and add to the description.
-However if a decision is being reversed the existing ADR should be superceded and a new one created to replace it.
+However, if a decision is being reversed the existing ADR should be superceded and a new one created to replace it.

 ## Format